Tax Audit Attorney Near Me: How to Find Help for State and IRS Audits

 What documents do you need?

-As the attorney reviews your IRS notices, they should be able to tell you which documents they may need.
+As the tax attorney reviews your tax audit letter, they should be able to tell you which documents they may need.
 To prepare for the audit, ask what documents they will need.
 Keep in mind that they may need additional documents as the audit progresses.

-Can you help me through the full audit process?
+Can you help me through the full IRS audit process?

 If you're stuck with an additional tax liability, you may need help making payment arrangements.
 Some tax attorneys can also help you with tax planning after the audit.
 Tax planning can be especially helpful if the audit results in tax owed, and you want to avoid that in the future.
 You need to ensure that your representation is ready to help you through the entire process.